 Note: from 1lb of beef fat, I get almost 16fl/oz of tallow.

 Set your element to very low.

 Render for 1½ –2 hours.* *Give it a quick stir about every 1/2 hour.

 - Suet is preferred to tallow because it melts fast and has fewer greaves (leftovers)

-- Try to use kidney fat (suet) rather than meat fat
+- Try to use the fat around the kidney rather than meat fat

 Beef Tallow Sauce

-¼ cup beef dripping 2 cups grass-fed bone broth 100ml red wine
+¼ cup beef fat dripping 2 cups grass-fed bone broth 100ml red wine